dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

 | CastingNice  | Str       | 7.105 ns | 0.0316 ns |  1.40 |    0.02 |
 | Direct       | Str       | 5.064 ns | 0.0727 ns |  1.00 |    0.00 |

+The differences between the Castingxxx tests are the ordering of the match cases.

 The only place where `Direct` is beat is several of the `Double` cases.
 Apparently the method dispatch in the `Convert.ToInt64`is faster in general than grabbing the type code and switching or doing sequential type testings.

-I contemplated special casing `Double` before calling `Convert.ToInt64` but I figured I could live with a 0.39 nanosecond hit on doubles versus all the rest.
+I contemplated special casing `Double` before calling `Convert.ToInt64` but I figured I could live with a 0.39 nanosecond hit on doubles.

 So `convertToLong` gets simplified to: